Skip to content Skip to cookie consent

 Credit: David Mutua/Tearfund

-For more than 50 years, Tearfund has found partnering with local churches to be one of the most effective and sustainable ways to help communities lift themselves out of poverty.
-This World Humanitarian Day, we want to celebrate how churches around the world are supporting people affected by humanitarian emergencies.
+For more than 50 years, Tearfund has partnered with local churches because it’s one of the most effective and sustainable ways to help communities lift themselves out of poverty.
+When disaster strikes and people living in poverty are hit the hardest, local churches are there.
+They can meet people in the rubble to help them rebuild their lives.

 ‘Learn to do right; seek justice.
 Defend the oppressed.
 Take up the cause of the fatherless; plead the case of the widow.’